jasmit35/Synctify/docs/Synctify System Guide.md

 auto-update -e prod -a Synctify
 ```
 ### Update .db_secrets.env
+**This step is only needed if the application accesses a database.**

 The secrets files are not stored on GitHub because the contain user names and passwords.
 You need to manually copy the files:

 ```